top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 - We used method / algorithm xyz to fix the gap in knowledge (don't go in the details here)
 - Make sure to reference papers you used / took inspiration from-->

-From the beginning it was quite clear that the software was not working reliably enough.
-The information we have been given was that by far it didn't detect all of the obstacles and that there were quite a few false positives: It detected line segments in the middle as obstacles (color and size are quite similar to the ones of typical duckies) which led to the stopping of the car.
+From the beginning it was quite clear that the old software was not working reliably enough.
+The information we have been given was that by far it didn't detect all of the obstacles and that there were quite a few false positives: It detected yellow line segments in the middle of the road as obstacles (color and size are quite similar to the ones of typical duckies) which led to the stopping of the car.
+Furthermore extracting the contour of every potential obstacle is highly computationally expensive.
 As mentioned we had a look into the software and tried to understand it as well as possible but because it was not documented at all we couldn't go to much into detail.
-For sure we had a completely different idea of how we wanted to tackle this challenge.
+On top of that, from the very beginning we had a completely different idea of how we wanted to tackle these challenges.

 We also tried to start their software but we couldn't make it run after a significant amount of time, the readme file didn't contain any information and the rest of the software was not documented as well.
 This also reinforced us in our decision to write our implementation from scratch.